zpainter/iassist/content/about/regional-report-2005-2006-canada.md

 **NDA** -- If you recall, the note from Chuck last year discussed the *National Consultation on Access to Scientific Research Data* report that had just been submitted.
-At this stage the PM\'s National Science Advisor, Arthur Carty, and David Strong from the NCASRD have been in Ottawa trying to find a champion for the NCASRD report.
+At this stage the PM's National Science Advisor, Arthur Carty, and David Strong from the NCASRD have been in Ottawa trying to find a champion for the NCASRD report.
 Data Canada, which would include national data archiving services, is the entity that